tomperrine/unix-v6-pdp11-simh-gcp/README.md

 tooling to automagically create a PDP-11 using simh in GCP (Renamed from pdp-11-i-gcp)

+Stable version - 2020-01-06 - I don't expect to make any changes for the forseeable future.

 This software creates a full functional UNIX v6 (1976) system running on an emulated PDP-11 (using SIMH) in the Google Cloud (GCP).